Elon Musk may face bigger regulatory headache after killing plan to take Tesla private

 It was on Aug.
 7 that Musk first surprised investors with his plan by tweeting that he had “funding secured” for a go-private deal, which would have had a value of $72 billion.
 In a separate tweet, he wrote: “Investor support is confirmed.”

-Musk and Tesla are facing investor lawsuits and a U.S. Securities and Exchange Commission investigation into the truthfulness of the CEO’S Aug.
+Musk and Tesla are facing investor lawsuits and a U.S. Securities and Exchange Commission investigation into the truthfulness of the CEO’s Aug.
 7 tweets, according to an Aug.
 8 report by the Wall Street Journal.

 The SEC declined to confirm that report to Reuters.
 A Tesla spokesman declined to comment.